peidid/Multi-Agent-Advising-Bot/README_CHAT.md

 - Check that your OpenAI API key is set correctly

 ### Slow responses
-- The system consults multiple agents, so responses may take 10-30 seconds
+- Normal for complex queries (10-30 seconds)
-- This is normal for complex queries
+- The system consults multiple agents and synthesizes answers

 ### Import errors
-- Make sure you've completed all implementation steps
+- Make sure you've completed setup: `python setup_domain_indexes.py`
 - Check that all agent files exist
-- Verify domain indexes are built (`python setup_domain_indexes.py`)
+- Verify domain indexes are built

-## Advanced: Customize Student Profile
+## Customizing Student Profile

-To personalize responses, you can modify the `student_profile` in the chat scripts:
+To personalize responses, you can modify the student profile in `chat.py`:

 ```python
 state = {